barcovanrhijn/barcovanrhijn.github.io/_drafts/2021-01-02-Tracking-code-Wakatime.md

 ### Much more
 Waka time has much to offer and is a great way to monitor lots of coding metrics.

-Overall it's good fun and highly reccomended.
+Overall it's good fun and highly recommended.